dukha/trans2017/app/views/help/application/help.html.md

 > When the translation is finished then it can be published to an in-memory database, called __Redis__.
 Normally publication is done by and administrator.

 > A developer inserts translation_codes into the application and then provides a translation for each code.
-The developer can add translations directly to the (relational) database or add them to a file in yaml format which can then be uploaded to the daatabase.
+The developer can add translations directly to the (relational) database or add them to a file in yaml format which can then be uploaded to the database.

 > An adminstrator normally would create new applications in the database, new application versions and add translation languages.
 > An administrator also would do uploads of yaml files and publish completed translations